bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/privacy-and-robustness-in-lightning.md

 Rusty Russell: 00:45:08

-And look at Cashew and some of the other things, the Fedimint and stuff using Lightning as a glue, right?
+And look at Cashu and some of the other things, the Fedimint and stuff using Lightning as a glue, right?

 Mark Erhardt: 00:45:12